rteuwens/basic_flask_app/README.md

 ```

 # Happy building!
-I was stuck in tutorial purgatory for a while, so hopefully this provides you with the foundation to quickly get
+I was stuck in tutorial purgatory for a while, so hopefully this provides you with the foundation to quickly get <br>
-to work with your web application using Flask, without having to worry about integrating login systems, etc.
+to work with your web application using Flask, without having to worry about integrating login systems, etc. <br>
 Leverage the modularity of the Blueprints and make your own routes.

-To further customize Flask-User's templates, consult: https://flask-user.readthedocs.io/en/latest/customizing_forms.html
+To further customize Flask-User's templates, consult: https://flask-user.readthedocs.io/en/latest/customizing_forms.html <br>
 I've left an example of how I edited the main login page, that should give you a clue as to how to proceed.